metalsoft-io/metalcloud-sdk-go/docs/UpdateFirmwareCatalog.md

 ### NewUpdateFirmwareCatalog

-`func NewUpdateFirmwareCatalog(name string, vendor FirmwareVendorType, updateType CatalogUpdateType, ) *UpdateFirmwareCatalog`
+`func NewUpdateFirmwareCatalog(name string, vendor ServerFirmwareCatalogVendor, updateType CatalogUpdateType, ) *UpdateFirmwareCatalog`

 NewUpdateFirmwareCatalog instantiates a new UpdateFirmwareCatalog object This constructor will assign default values to properties that have it defined,